Rmorbey/bank-tech-test/README.md

 5. I then started to write my first test.
 6. I followed a structured TDD approach.
 Following a strict Red - Green (Pass the test in the simplest way possible, often hard coding.
 Then commit) - Refactor (If I needed to after my tests required more complex logic.
 Otherwise I moved straight onto writing the next failing Red test until I needed to refactor) - Repeat.
 7. I started with the BankAccount class, I then moved onto the Transaction class.
 Both following the above structure.
-8. At the end I thought about additional edge cases and wrot User stories for them.
-I didn't have the time to implement the User Stories.
+8. At the end I thought about additional edge cases and wrote User stories for them.
+I didn't have the time to implement the edge case User Stories.
 I also thought about potentially splitting BankAccount into a deposit class which would catch and throw back errors.
 A withdraw class that would also catch and throw back errors.
 As well as a statement class to deal with the handling of formatting the statement for the customer to view.

 ### Input - output table